johsieders/essays/content/23-is-science-a-threat.md

 mathematics.
 (2) Everything can be called into question, except these two rules.
 I deliberately do not include the claim of falsifiability, which is an interesting property, but subject to many objections (falsifiable by whom and when – now or in a million years?).
-In hard science, doubt is essential, certainty fallacious.
+In hard science, doubt is essential, certainty often delusive.
 Anyone, and especially any competitor, has the right to challenge the experiments carried out by another, to question his reasoning and even his method, so much so that hard science has always presented itself as an eternal discourse that will never reach a conclusion; the list of open questions is growing much faster than the list of resolved ones.